JohnSmithDev/report-ip/README.md

   match, which seems to do the right thing in practice, but I assume I should also parse the q=0.x weightings?
 (Will need to read/understand the HTTP spec first.)
+* The front-end code doesn't make any allowances for crappy old browsers that don't support stuff like <section> and querySelectorAll().
+I'm quite happy not to support them, but it would be good to detect crappy browsers and redirect to a page suggesting they upgrade.